 QueryParams

 Reactive wrapper around Angular Router's query parameters.
+Access the query parameters as a writable signal that can be set to update the URL.
 Optionally validate parameters at runtime using schema validators for type checking, type coercion, and error handling.

 Usage